PluMGMK/vbesvga.drv/README.md

 ### Having trouble finding compatible modes?

-If you know what resolution your monitor and card support, then set the `Width` and `Height` accordingly, and the driver will either boot successfully or give you a list of `Depth` values to try (if the default isn't supported).
+If you know what resolution your monitor and card support, then set the `Width` and `Height` accordingly (or allow them to be autodetected), and the driver will either boot successfully or give you a list of `Depth` values to try (if the default isn't supported).

 If you're not sure which resolution to try, the `VIDMODES.COM` tool included in the releases can list the available modes on your system to give some idea.
 Example output running under DOSBox-X 2024.07.01:
 ```